 Book Marketing Blogsby Penny Sansevieri

-Here’s a look at some of the best book marketing Tweets from the past week, courtesy of bloggers, marketers, authors and others.
-The topics include improving your Facebook Page fan engagement, promoting your book with social media, using Twitter for business, avoiding social media overload, and much more.
+Enjoy a collection of some of the best book marketing Tweets from the past week, courtesy of bloggers, marketers, authors and others.
+The topics include maximizing your LinkedIn profile, getting bookstores to carry indie books, promoting an author’s books on Pinterest, improving your ebook sales, and much more.
 Happy marketing!

 Guest post by Steve Moore:

 Recently an edition of the NY Times featured an article on Barnes & Noble bookstores in the business section.
 A summary of the article: B&N thinks that it’s doing everything it can to survive.
 My observation: No, there are things it could do but doesn’t want to do.
 Since we are in the middle of a paradigm shift in the publishing world, I wouldn’t dare make predictions on how eBooks and indie publishing are going to affect legacy publishers.
 I can warn them to look out, though.
 I remember opting for betamax because it was technically the best option, but VHS won the day (and now, no one uses either one!).
 Predicting the fickle fate of modern technologies is best left for people that don’t eat enough protein and can use the egg on their face.